Panda Review: Quick Expert Summary

 Panda includes some great features in its free plan.
 It’s very rare for real-time scanning to be included for free — this is almost always a paid-only feature with other antiviruses.
 The VPN and dark web monitoring are also very useful and less-common free features, even if they do come with limitations.

-I was also really happy to find that Panda included the Rescue Kit in the free version.
-This is a really great unique feature that has the potential to save a heavily corrupted computer.
-To offer this for free is a really nice touch.
+It’s great that Panda includes the Rescue Kit in the free version.
+This is an excellent feature that has the potential to save a heavily corrupted computer.

-That said, Panda’s free plan is missing a lot of important and useful features, including the file encrypter, ransomware protection, data shield, and parental controls, but it’s still a great free plan.
+That said, Panda’s free plan is missing a lot of important features, including the file encrypter, ransomware protection, data shield, and parental controls.

 Panda Dome Essential — Most Basic Premium Plan

-Panda’s Dome Essential package has all the free plan’s features plus a few extras.
-On top of everything described above you’ll also get:
+Panda’s Dome Essential package has all the free plan’s features, plus:

 - Real-time antivirus protection (Windows, Mac, and Android devices).